Murder of Ruth Marie Terry: Guy Muldavin

-True-crime writer Ann Rule devoted a section of her 2007 book Smoke, Mirrors and Murder to Muldavin in connection with the 1960 disappearance of his second wife and her daughter, with an extensive discussion of police efforts to connect Muldavin with the crime.
+True-crime writer Ann Rule devoted a section of her 2007 book Smoke, Mirrors and Murder to Muldavin in connection with the Ryan-Mearns disappearances, with an extensive discussion of police efforts to connect Muldavin with the crime.
 Investigators found dismembered human body parts in Muldavin's septic tank but were unable to prove they were from either of the missing women.
-According to Rule, Muldavin was never charged in connection with the disappearances, as the Kings County elected prosecutor was reluctant to charge Muldavin with murder without a confirmed body of a victim.
+According to Rule, Muldavin was never charged in connection, as the King County prosecutor was reluctant to do so without a body.
 Rule mentions that Muldavin married a woman named 'Teri' in February 1974 in Reno, Nevada.

-Muldavin is also the prime suspect in the June 1950 murder of 28-year-old bread truck driver Henry Lawrence "Red" Baird and the disappearance of his 17-year-old waitress girlfriend Barbara Joe Kelley that occurred shortly thereafter.
-Barbara was last seen in Humboldt County, California on June 17, 1950.
-She lived in Fortuna, California and her boyfriend, Baird, lived in Eureka, California.
-They went out together that night, and they never returned.
+Muldavin is also the prime suspect in the murder of Henry Lawrence "Red" Baird, a 28-year-old bread truck driver, and the disappearance of Barbara Joe Kelley, a 17-year-old waitress, in June 1950.
+Barbara was last seen in Humboldt County, California, on June 17, 1950, when she embarked on a date with Baird, her boyfriend.
 Baird's body was discovered face down on the beach near Table Bluff the following morning.
-He had received a headshot to the back.
+He was shot in the back of the head.
 Except for his shoes and socks, he was naked.
 Barbara's personal clothing was found carefully folded and tucked underneath the rest of his, with the exception of her shoes and stockings.
 No trace of Barbara herself could be found.
-She has not been seen or heard from since, and it is thought that whoever shot Baird kidnapped her.
-One of Fortuna's two restaurants was owned by the parents of Muldavin's first wife, with whom he was then cohabitating.
-Barbara Kelley had a job at the other eatery.
-Both were on Baird's route.
-Muldavin also worked as a short-order cook in the restaurant owned by his father-in-law.
+She has not been seen or heard from since, and it is thought that whoever shot Baird had kidnapped her.

+Muldavin moved to Chualar, California, a small community near Salinas, around 1976.
+According to a feature article written about him in 1985, he had retired from his job as an executive vice president of a silver store on Rodeo Drive in Beverly Hills.
+In the profile he was working at the radio station KAZU in Pacific Grove as a volunteer host of a 3-hour weekly call-in show on "aging, growing and making transitions".
+He also worked at a tobacco shop in Carmel.
+According to his obituary, Muldavin was born in Santa Fe, New Mexico on October 26, 1923, and died of a "lengthy illness" in Salinas, California on March 14, 2002; survived by his wife, Phyllis Muldavin, and his sister, Joan Towers.
+On August 28, 2023, Muldavin was officially named as Terry's killer.

 Earlier suspects

 In 1981, investigators learned a woman who resembled the victim was seen with mobster Whitey Bulger around the time the woman presumably died.
 Bulger was known for removing his victims' teeth.
 A link to Bulger has not been proven, and he was murdered in prison in 2018.

-Tony Costa, a serial killer in the area, was initially a suspect, but later eliminated.
+Tony Costa, a serial killer in Truro, Massachusetts, was initially a suspect, but later eliminated.
 Costa died on May 12, 1974.
 The victim was found in July 1974.
+Costa was incarcerated as of 1970 and killed himself in prison.